bowtie-json-schema/bowtie/docs/implementers.rst

 The API we need within the Lua ``jsonschema`` library is one called ``jsonschema.generate_validator``, which is the API which a user of the library calls in order to validate an instance under a provided schema.
 For details on how to use this API, see `the library's documentation <https://github.com/api7/jsonschema/tree/b8c362b62492b23b346781b8dcff8c611d112831#getting-started>`_, but for our purposes it essentially takes 2 arguments -- a JSON Schema (represented as a Lua ``table``) along with an additional options argument which we'll use momentarily.
 It returns a callable which then can be used to validate instances (other Lua values).
-Let's take a first pass at implementing the ``run`` command, whose input looks like:
+Let's take a first pass at implementing the ``validate`` command, whose input looks like:

 .. literalinclude:: ../bowtie/schemas/io.json
     :language: json
-    :start-at: "run"
+    :start-at: "validate"
     :end-before: "$defs"
     :dedent:

-``run`` requests contain a test case (a schema with tests), alongside a ``seq`` parameter which is simply an identifier for the request and needs to be included in the response we write back.
+``validate`` requests contain a test case (a schema with tests), alongside a ``seq`` parameter which is simply an identifier for the request and needs to be included in the response we write back.
-Here's an implementation of the ``run`` command to add to our harness implementation:
+Here's an implementation of the ``validate`` command to add to our harness implementation:

 .. code:: lua

-    run = function(request)
+    validate = function(request)
       assert(STARTED, 'Not started!')

       local validate = jsonschema.generate_validator(request.case.schema)